The Pros and Cons of a Tight Top Sheet

 On the flip side, here are the main reasons people say they hate tucking in their top sheet:

-- A tucked-in top sheet is too restrictive.
 When your top sheet is tucked into the corners of your bed, you may find it difficult to move around.
 So if you tend to get claustrophobic (me!), find yourself waking up in the middle of the night to pee, or shifting from sleep position to sleep position overnight, you'll probably want to opt for an untucked top sheet.
 Sleeping under too-restrictive bedding can also lead to leg cramps.

-- A tucked-in top sheet will make you feel too hot.
 Everyone has a different temperature preference when they sleep, but one thing's for certain: When you're too hot, you'll have trouble sleeping.
 And for some people, tucking in a top sheet can overheat you and leave you a sweaty mess.

 Need a New Top Sheet?
 See What Saatva Offers